Sid-arthh/jenkins_shared_libraray/README.md

-# Jenkins Shared Library for Deploying and Updating ECS App
+# Jenkins Shared Library for Deploying and Updating ECS App [FARGATE]

 This repository contains a Jenkins shared library for deploying and updating an application on Amazon Elastic Container Service (ECS).
 This shared library simplifies the deployment process by providing reusable Jenkins pipeline steps and functions.